greg-js/clg/README.md

 - **metadata**: some extra metadata you might want to add on creation
 - **assetDir**: (boolean, defaults to false) if true, an empty directory will be created in `dir` by the same name as the slugized title
 - **extension**: (string, defaults to 'md') a file extension for your new file
+- **saveAs**: (string, defaults to 'title') the prop to use for the filename
+- **noLeadingDashes**: (boolean, defaults to false) if true, no leading dashes will be added to the new asset's front matter (for compatibility with certain static site generators)

 ### `clg rename`